axem-solutions/dem/docs/commands.md

 ![Dev Env Settings Window](wp-content/dev_env_settings_window.png)

-The table on the left shows the available tool types.
+The table on the left shows the available tool images.
 Select the ones you want to use in the Development Environment.
 You can navigate with the :material-arrow-up: and :material-arrow-down: or
 :material-alpha-k: and :material-alpha-j: keys.
+Filter the tools by typing in the search bar.
 On the right side, you can see the tool images that are selected.

 When the Dev Env is ready, click or press :material-keyboard-return: on the `Save` button.